 After my experience with the sealant, I suspect that it might just be Elmer’s glue with blue glitter added.
 I never had a chance to get any punctures because after using the recommended amount, it was entirely dry after one month.
 It was no longer holding air long enough for me to trust it out on the trail.

-⭐️ Find Peaty’s Tubeless Sealant at REI
+- Find Peaty’s Tubeless Tire Sealant at Amazon or compare prices

-Orange Seal Endurance Tubeless Sealant
+Orange Seal Endurance Tubeless Tire Sealant

 Orange Seal is another latex-based tubeless tire sealant that many people swear by.
-With a claimed life of 60-120 days, the new Endurance sealant is designed to hold up longer than the original.
-The Endurance sealant sacrifices some of the sealing power of original Orange Seal, in exchange for longer times between refilling.
+With a claimed life of 60-120 days, the new Endurance tire sealant is designed to hold up longer than the original.
+The Endurance tire sealant sacrifices some of the sealing power of original Orange Seal, in exchange for longer times between refilling.
 Orange Seal requires the same maintenance as Stan’s, but is also known for having the same reliability.

 After one month of riding I measured 3 ounces of sealant in the tire.
 The inside of the tire had been coated in sealant, and was holding air extremely well.
 There were several times where I would go for more than a week before pumping the tire at all.
 When inspecting the tire, I noticed several punctures that had been sealed, that I hadn’t even noticed while riding.

-After two months of regular riding, I popped the bead and found about 2 ounces of sealant inside.
+After two months of regular riding, I popped the bead and found about 2 ounces of tire sealant inside.
 I also noticed that compared to the other sealants, I had barely been losing any air each week.
 I was fairly lucky, and didn’t have any serious punctures during the first few months of testing.
 At this point, Orange Seal seemed to be an even match for Stan’s when it comes to reliability.
-Even after three months, I measured 2 ounces of sealant in the tire.
+Even after three months, I measured 2 ounces of Orange Seal sealant in the tire.